morey-tech/aap_tf_snow_demo/docs/aws.md

     git_work_dir: /tmp/terraform/aws
   ```

-  :raising_hand: * To `deprovision`, use the same variable as above but change the infra_state to absent.
+  :raising_hand: To `deprovision`, use the same variable as above but change the infra_state to absent.

-  * Needed variables for the other templates
+  * Posssible variable for the other templates
   ```script
   ---
   infra_state: [present / absent]